I always have a collection of rants and diatribes on various topics, and it

 - Intron and exon

-- See, an "intron" is a piece of DNA that is cut out
+- See, an "intron" is a piece of a gene that is cut out

-when making mature mRNA, and an "exon" is a piece of DNA that is left
+when making mature mRNA, and an "exon" is a piece of the gene that is left

 in.
 Only if you run time backwards does this make any sense.